Vercel vs Netlify vs Cloudflare Pages (UK)

 Hosting is one of three baseline sovereign-stack decisions for any UK SMB serious about data residency + compliance:

-1. Hosting — this article (Vercel Pro recommended for UK Web Marketing client sites; Cloudflare Pages free tier as the sovereign-budget option)
+- Hosting, this article (Vercel Pro recommended for UK Web Marketing client sites; Cloudflare Pages free tier as the sovereign-budget option)

-3. Password manager + CRM — see the Bitwarden + Capsule recommendation piece for the supporting layers
+- Password manager + CRM, see the Bitwarden + Capsule recommendation piece for the supporting layers

 The website itself sits on this stack.
 For UK Web Marketing client sites, the choice is decided: Vercel London (lhr1) + EU sub-processors for everything else.
 No US-resident SaaS on the critical path.
 Sub-processor disclosure on /compliance.

-For clinics, solicitors, schools, and accountants — the Tier 1 verticals where this matters more than for general SMBs — that sub-processor list is the document your insurer or counsel will eventually ask to see.
+For clinics, solicitors, schools, and accountants, the Tier 1 verticals where this matters more than for general SMBs, that sub-processor list is the document your insurer or counsel will eventually ask to see.
+Our CLOUD Act guide for UK businesses explains why the jurisdiction question sits behind it.

-If you’re rebuilding your stack and want the hosting to match the sovereignty story, WhatsApp me — I’ll talk through your current setup and which of the three honest tiers fits.
+If you are rebuilding your stack and want the hosting to match the sovereignty story, get in touch, I will talk through your current setup and which custodianship tier fits.

-Compare the three tiers · Read the compliance posture
+Compare the tiers · Read the compliance posture

 Sources & methodology